rahul-n18/Student-Library/README.md

 ## Why?
 <a href="https://media.tenor.com/GtRsVehiXxAAAAAC/why-not-sure-why-not.gif"><img src="https://media.tenor.com/GtRsVehiXxAAAAAC/why-not-sure-why-not.gif"></a>

-I Personally Feel this is the only Industry where people are so supportive and wants to help each other's Grow.
+I Personally Feel this is the only Industry where people are so supportive and wants to help each other to Grow.
      <br>So why not bring all Like Minded People Together?

 ## Features
 <a allign="right" href="https://media1.giphy.com/media/lXu72d4iKwqek/giphy.gif"><img src="https://media1.giphy.com/media/lXu72d4iKwqek/giphy.gif" alt=" " width="200"></a>

- I Created this Repo for Understanding What People Need, such as:
+ I Created this Repo for Understanding What People Needs, such as:

-- What Can We Add
+- What Can We Add?
 - Tech Stack?
-- Hows?
+- How?
-- Things which is Needed
+- Things which is Needed...
 - What Exactly a Student Want?